 GENERAL . . .
-The District, a political subdivision of the State of Texas, was created by order of the TCEQ on July 1, 2005, and operates pursuant to Article XVI, Section 59 of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code, as amended.
+The District, a political subdivision of the State of Texas, was created by order of the TCEQ dated August 10, 2006, and operates pursuant to Article XVI, Section 59 of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code, as amended.
 The District is subject to the continuing supervision of the TCEQ.
 The District was created for the purposes of providing, operating, and maintaining facilities to control storm water, distribute potable water, and collect and treat wastewater.
 The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; the control and diversion of storm water and the operation of park and recreational facilities.
-Pursuant to Article XVI, Section 59 of the Texas Constitution and Chapter 49 of the Texas Water Code, certain districts, such as the District, may issue bonds, subject to approval by the voters in the district and the TCEQ, payable from ad valorem taxes to pay for the development and maintenance of water, wastewater, drainage, park and recreational facilities.
+Pursuant to Article XVI, Section 59 of the Texas Constitution and Chapter 49 of the Texas Water Code, certain districts, such as the District, may issue bonds, subject to voter approval and the approval of the TCEQ, payable from ad valorem taxes to pay for the development and maintenance of water, wastewater, drainage, park and recreational facilities.
 The District may also establish, operate and maintain a fire department, independently or with one or more other conservation and reclamation districts, if approved by the voters of the District and the TCEQ.
+The District as created contained approximately 379 acres.
+On March 5, 2007, approximately 1.80 acres were excluded and on August 15, 2007, approximately 1.34 acres were annexed, bringing the total acreage of the District to approximately 379 acres.
+Fire protection and emergency services are provided to the land within the District by Williamson County Emergency Services District No. 9.

-MANAGEMENT...
+MANAGEMENT . . .
 Board of Directors.
-The District is governed by a Board of Directors (the "Board"), consisting of five directors, which has control over and management supervision of all affairs of the District.
-Directors' terms are four years with elections held within the District on the second Saturday in November in each even numbered year.
+The District is governed by a Board, consisting of five directors, which has control over and management supervision of all affairs of the District.
+Directors' terms are four years with elections held within the District on the first Tuesday in November in each even numbered year.
 All of the directors reside or own property in the District.